 The Olympics: Getting torched

-Threat actors are using the size, complexity, and dynamic nature of the global app store ecosystem to exploit well-known Olympic Games sponsors.
+Cyber threat actors are using the size, complexity, and dynamic nature of the global app store ecosystem to exploit well-known Olympic Games sponsors.
 In such a complex environment, it’s increasingly difficult for sponsoring organizations to monitor their mobile presence and protect their customers from fraud.
-Threat actors, realizing this lack of visibility by major sponsors, will create several—if not hundreds—of apps that mimic the original, offering games or other interactive experiences that ask users to provide financial data and other sensitive information.
+Cyber threat actors, realizing this lack of visibility by major sponsors, will create several—if not hundreds—of apps that mimic the original, offering games or other interactive experiences that ask users to provide financial data and other sensitive information.